Sticksword/web-security-notes/README.md

 # web-security-notes
-This is my user-friendly version of what I learned muddling around with web security stuff that I hope can be of use to you! :)
+This is my user-friendly version of what I learned muddling around with web security stuff that I hope can be of use to you.
+Feel free to contribute!
+Simply fork and make a pull request :)

+__Special thanks to CodePath for letting me take their Web Security course and learning all of this!!__

 ### XSS:
 * These attacks are a type of injection where malicious scripts are injected into normal websites that don't cleanse the data they output to the screen.
 In general to prevent XSS attacks, never accept JS code from an untrusted source and then run it.